 • Are family members trained on inclusive evaluation practices?

-Family foundations have unique strengths in creating inclusive scholarships:
+Family foundations have strengths in creating inclusive scholarships that corporate and institutional programs often lack.

+Personal connection.
 Unlike corporate or institutional programs, family foundations can build genuine, lasting relationships with scholars.
-This personal touch can make students from underrepresented backgrounds feel truly valued and supported.
+This personal touch can make students from underrepresented backgrounds feel truly valued and supported, not just funded.

+Flexibility.
 Family foundations aren’t beholden to corporate branding or institutional bureaucracy.
-You can move quickly, adjust criteria, and respond to community needs with agility.
+You can move quickly, adjust criteria, and respond to community needs with agility that larger programs can’t match.

-Students connect with scholarships that have a clear “why” behind them.
-Share your family’s story and values authentically; this builds trust and attracts applicants who align with your mission.
+Values-driven identity.
+Students connect with scholarships that have a clear why behind them.
+Sharing your family’s story and values authentically builds trust and attracts applicants who align with your mission.

+Multi-generational engagement.
 Consider involving younger family members in outreach, review, or mentorship.
-This creates peer connection and shows applicants that your foundation truly cares about the next generation.
+This creates peer connection and signals to applicants that your foundation genuinely cares about the next generation.